-As a white cis-passing mostly able-bodied person with socioeconomic privilege, I recognize and take seriously the vast power and privileges my identities hold.
+As a white person with socioeconomic privilege, I recognize and take seriously the vast power and privileges my identities hold.
 As a trauma survivor of gender-based violence and queer person, I know the devastation of systemic oppression.
 I actively work to dismantle oppressive structures in and out of the therapy setting.
 I believe all people deserve justice and to live with dignity, safety, and freedom from oppression.
-I'm passionate about justice in mental healthcare, which has historically been harmful to people of color, neurodivergent folks, people with disabilities, and trauma survivors.
+I'm passionate about justice in mental healthcare, which has historically been harmful to POC, neurodivergent folks, people with disabilities, kinky folks, non-monogamous people, and trauma survivors.
 I work from a systemic, anti-oppression, feminist lens and speak candidly to the trauma of racism, poverty, marginalization, sexism, and ableism.
 I work collaboratively with clients to create a felt sense of safety in the therapeutic relationship.
 I believe all clients have the right to an affirming therapist with shared identities (if that feels best for them).